Comparison Between The ACT And SAT Examination

 As a student, you are always faced with the dilemma of whether you should appear for the ACT or SAT test.
 The objective of both tests is to get you through admission to colleges.
-Whether you take the ACT or SAT test depends largely on the school you are applying to.
+Whether you take any of these test depends largely on the school you are applying to.
 While some schools prefer ACT, others prefer SAT.
 It also depends on the nature of the course the college offers.
 Most colleges use such criteria to determine whether an applicant needs to appear for the ACT or SAT test.
-There are also colleges that accept both ACT and SAT test scores.
-The difference between the ACT or SAT test lies in the format of the test.
-Both differ in the way they test the knowledge and skills of aspirants.
+There are also colleges that accept both examination scores.
+The difference between these lies in the format of the test.
+Both differ in the way they checks the knowledge and skills of aspirants.
 The ACT is an achievement test that tests your knowledge on all that you have learned at high school.
 On the other hand, SAT is an aptitude test, a reasoning test that assesses your ability to think and deduce.

 ACT vs SAT

 The SAT has changed in format over the years but still remains a popular choice among students for its wide acceptability in colleges.
 The ACT is also popular because of the format of the test and because students feel they can do well in the subject of their choice.
-Listed below are a few comparisons between the two tests that should help you decide whether you want to appear the ACT or SAT test.
+Listed below are a few comparisons between the two tests that should help you decide whether you want to appear.

-- The duration of SAT is three hours and 45 minutes.
-The duration of the ACT test is two hours, 55 minutes.
+- The duration of SAT is 3 hours and 45 minutes.
+The duration of the another test is 2 hours, 55 minutes.
 The writing test is allotted an extra 30 minutes.

 - The current format of SAT includes the Critical Reasoning, Math, and Writing an Essay sections.
 The ACT test has questions that are framed around school syllabi, most of which you might have already studied.
 The subjects tested are Math, English, Science, Reading and Writing.